 Option's Board of Directors is responsible for assessing risks inherent to the Group and the effectiveness of Internal controls.
 The Belgian Corporate Governance Code 2009 recommends highlighting risk factors and the measures the Board has taken to keep these risks at an acceptable level.
-The Group's internal control organization is based on the 5 pillars of the COSO1 2013 Framework:
+The Group's internal control organization is based on the 5 pillars of the COSO 2013 Framework:

-- o Control environment;
+- Control environment;

 - Risk assessment;

-- o Control activities;
+- Control activities;

-- o Information and communication;
+- Information and communication;

-- o Monitoring activities.
+- Monitoring activities.